matjon/em3371-controller/README.md

   It could be made using a single HTML file, with some JavaScript code that would download the results in JSON.
 The C program could provide a single text file that would contain only the last measurement in JSON.
+  - but writing a WeeWX plugin would mostly cover that use case,
 - sending data to a site like wunderground.com,
 - integration into other projects that handle weather station data (I could search them on GitHub),
+  - I did some research and writing a WeeWX plugin seems sensible,